prometheus/docs/content/docs/querying/functions.md

 * the `counter` argument is implicitly set to `1` (`true`)

-Example call which returns the per-second rate of HTTP requests as measured over the last 5 minutes, per timeseries in the range vector:
+Example call which returns the per-second rate of HTTP requests as measured over the last 5 minutes, per time series in the range vector:

 ```
 rate(http_requests{job="api-server"}[5m])